 Hamilton takes pole at British Grand Prix

-SILVERSTONE, England (AP) — Lewis Hamilton had said all week he was feeling uncomfortable in his car.
-When it mattered most at Silverstone, though, Hamilton delivered a blazing lap to take pole position for the British Grand Prix.
+SILVERSTONE, England (AP) — Lewis Hamilton said all week he was uncomfortable in his car.
+When it mattered most at Silverstone, though, he delivered a blazing lap to take pole position for the British Grand Prix.

 “Storming job, Lewis, storming job,” the Mercedes team said over the radio as Hamilton crossed the line.